What is Slack and how does it work?

 How do large companies and enterprises use Slack?

 Nearly 80% of Fortune 100 companies work in Slack every day, with many of them running their entire businesses on the platform.
-Slack comes with enterprise-grade capabilities that help businesses to standardise, automate and measure large-scale, cross-functional work in a secure environment.
-A few of our enterprise customers include:
+Slack comes with enterprise-grade capabilities that help businesses standardize, automate and measure large-scale, cross-functional work in a secure environment.
+A few of our enterprise customers are:

-Inter: This Brazilian digital bank uses Slack to modernise operations for its 3,600 employees.
+Inter: This Brazilian digital bank uses Slack to modernize operations for its 3,600 employees.
 In just two days, the company built a custom app, called InterGPT, inside Slack that automates tasks and improves data security.
-Employees use the app for product development, ROI calculations, investment advice and more to save each worker 30 minutes daily – which adds up to big savings.
+Employees use the app for product development, ROI calculations, investment advice and more to save each worker 30 minutes daily—which adds up to big savings.
 Having built more than 50 apps and hundreds of workflows, Inter plans to expand and integrate further with Slack, including an upcoming app called Interpedia powered by Slack and Salesforce.

 Wayfair: Slack is Wayfair’s work platform, enabling its 11,000 employees to serve more than 22 million customers.
-Slack helps the Wayfair IT team to resolve tech incidents, which they’ve reduced by 65%.
+Slack helps the Wayfair IT team resolve tech incidents, which they’ve reduced by 65%.
 Teams save time by using no-code workflows to automate tasks and integrations with their most-used tools, letting them focus on higher-impact work.
-As part of the Slack AI pilot programme, Wayfair learned firsthand how generative AI can enhance the employee experience by quickly searching for and summarising relevant information in Slack.
+As part of the Slack AI pilot program, Wayfair learned firsthand how generative AI can enhance the employee experience by quickly searching for and summarizing relevant information in Slack.

 How do different departments use Slack?